-All Grade 9 students participate in the Exploratory Program.
-Students deciding to enter the field of tourism, hospitality and guest services management will be introduced to many career opportunities in the field.
-All students will be introduced to soft skills necessary to succeed in the hospitality industry.
-Students will explore the major areas in the field, including lodging, food and beverage, and travel and tourism.
+All Grade 9 students go through the Exploratory Program.
+Students deciding to enter the field of tourism, hospitality and guest services management are introduced to many career opportunities, including the soft skills necessary to succeed in the hospitality industry.
+Students explore major areas in the field, including lodging, food and beverage, local leisure services, and travel and tourism.
 Technology-related mathematics, reading, business writing and vocabulary are integrated throughout the curriculum.
-Grade 9 students will also be introduced to the customer service industry through facility tours.
-Students learn about travel and tourism, food service, guest services as well as local leisure services.
-Students also compete 10 hours OSHA General Industry Safety training and become OSHA certified.
+Grade 9 students are also introduced to the customer service industry through facility tours.